solidjs/solid-docs-legacy/langs/en/api.md

 ## `use:___`

 These are custom directives.
 In a sense this is just syntax sugar over ref but allows us to easily attach multiple directives to a single element.
-A directive is simply a function with the following signature:
+A directive is a function with the following signature:

 ```ts
 function directive(element: Element, accessor: () => any): void;